 Before your departure, schedule a sit down with human resources to go over any questions you may have about compensation or benefits owed to you.
 Be sure to ask for copies of agreements or contracts you’ve signed for your records and go over any clauses that may still be applicable.
 Use the time to ask about your retirement accounts and how they’ll roll over, as well as your insurance coverage, especially if you do not have another job lined up or are otherwise expecting a lapse in coverage during your transition.
 Taking care of personnel matters before you leave alleviates the hassle of trying to iron things out after you’ve left, when information will be more difficult to obtain.

 6. Give an honest exit interview

 While you’re tying up loose ends with HR, you may be asked to partake in an exit interview.
 Even though it may be extremely tempting to give them one final piece of your mind, don’t use the time to bash or throw anyone under the bus.
 Remember that the feedback you give will be documented and shared in some format, so be honest but also professional and constructive about what worked for you and what didn’t.
-Staying poised and professional in your exit interview will not only help you keep from burning any bridges, but your employer will be more likely to actually take into consideration your thoughts, rather than assume you’re point of view is clouded.
+Staying poised and professional in your exit interview will not only help you keep from burning any bridges, but your employer will be more likely to actually take into consideration your thoughts, rather than assume your point of view is clouded.

 7. Ask for references